JMU-CS/Finch-Tutorials/STEM-Day-2018/Bird Whispering.md

 What's going on?
 Where's our blue beak?

 Our program only has three main lines of code, turn beak red, turn beak blue, turn beak red.
-The problem is that lines of code like this execute so fast on a computer that there the leds don't have time to change from red to blue before the line of code changing it back to red has already executed.
-What we woudl really like to do is turn the beak read, then wait a second, then turn the beak blue, then wait a second, then turn it back to red.
+The problem is that lines of code like this execute so fast on a computer that the LEDs don't have time to change from red to blue before the line of code changing it back to red has already executed.
+What we would really like to do is turn the beak read, then wait a second, then turn the beak blue, then wait a second, then turn it back to red.

 Fortunately, python has a little library for making a program wait for some amount of time before going to the next line of code.
 This is called sleeping the program, and is made available in the `time` library.
-Let's import the code for the `sleep` command from the `time` library and add some sleeping to our program.
+Let's `import` the code for the `sleep` command from the `time` library and add some sleeping to our program.

 ```python
 from finch import Finch